uhub/awesome-coq/README.md

 * [MiloDavis/verified-sorts](https://github.com/MiloDavis/verified-sorts) - Messing around with formally verifying sorting algorithms in coq
 * [mgree/navdifc](https://github.com/mgree/navdifc) - Coq proofs from "All your IFCException Are Belong To Us"
 * [mgree/cmmcoq](https://github.com/mgree/cmmcoq) - Coq proofs from Contracts Made Manifest [Greenberg, Pierce, Weirich POPL 2010]
-* [mgrabovsky/fm-notes](https://github.com/mgrabovsky/fm-notes) - Various unassorted notes on formal methods, TT, CT, and many other things collected in the course of learning to tame the Coq proof assistant
 * [MetaBorgCube/metaborg-coq](https://github.com/MetaBorgCube/metaborg-coq) - Coq editors
 * [merten-samuel/allMIS](https://github.com/merten-samuel/allMIS) - A Coq development for the formalization of graphs and Tsukiyama et al.'s algorithm for finding all maximal independent sets of a graph.
 * [MECvDelft/ConsequencesInCoq](https://github.com/MECvDelft/ConsequencesInCoq) - This repository contains the Coq files of the Master Thesis of M.E.C. van Delft, Technical University Eindhoven, July 2016.